Content Curation is a great way to boost the effectiveness of your digital marketing strategy.

 So, there are five of the best content curation tools we’ve found, but there will of course be many, many more.
 The important this is that, once you have the right system in place for your platforms, you use it in the right way, mixing content curation with your own messaging and content.

-Border Media is a digital marketing and social media management agency based on the Essex and Suffolk border near Colchester, aimed at help small companies and large promote their business online.
+We Are Border is a digital marketing and social media management agency based on the Essex and Suffolk border near Colchester, aimed at help small companies and large promote their business online.

 As we are a small social media company, we can combine our years of experience working in the social media, digital marketing and content industry with a personal approach that many other agencies and social media management companies cannot offer.